 Identification guide for marine mammals

-Download the identification guide for marine mammals or contact our Customer Service Centre on 136 186 for a copy.
+Download the identification guide for marine mammals or contact our Customer Contact Centre on 136 186 for a copy.

 About marine mammals

 Although they live in the ocean, whales, dolphins and seals are not as different from humans as you may think.
 Like us, they are warm-blooded, breathe air and produce milk for their young.